James Lighthill

-Biography
+Sir Michael James Lighthill FRS FRAeS (23 January 1924 – 17 July 1998) was a British applied mathematician, known for his pioneering work in the field of aeroacoustics and for writing the Lighthill report in 1973, which pessimistically stated that "In no part of the field (of AI) have the discoveries made so far produced the major impact that was then promised", contributing to the gloomy climate of AI winter.

+Education and early life

 James Lighthill was born to Ernest Balzar Lichtenberg and Marjorie Holmes: an Alsatian mining engineer who changed his name to Lighthill in 1917, and the daughter of an engineer.
 The family lived in Paris until 1927, when the father retired and returned to live in England.
 As a young man, James Lighthill was known as Michael Lighthill.

-Lighthill was educated at Winchester College, and graduated with a BA from Trinity College, Cambridge in 1943.
-He specialised in fluid dynamics, and worked at the National Physical Laboratory at Trinity.
+Lighthill was educated at Winchester College, and graduated with a Bachelor of Arts degree from the University of Cambridge where he was an undergraduate student of Trinity College, Cambridge in 1943.

+Career and research

+Lighthill specialised in fluid dynamics, and worked at the National Physical Laboratory.
 Between 1946 and 1959 he was Beyer Professor of Applied Mathematics at the University of Manchester.
 Lighthill then moved from Manchester to become director of the Royal Aircraft Establishment at Farnborough.
 There he worked on the development of television and communications satellites, and on the development of crewed spacecraft.
 This latter work was used in the development of the Concorde supersonic airliner.

-In 1955, together with G. B. Whitham, Lighthill set out the first comprehensive theory of kinematic waves (an application of the method of characteristics), with a multitude of applications, prime among them fluid flow and traffic flow.
+In 1955, together with Gerald B. Whitham, Lighthill set out the first comprehensive theory of kinematic waves (an application of the method of characteristics), with a multitude of applications, prime among them fluid flow and traffic flow.

-Lighthill's early work included two dimensional aerofoil theory, and supersonic flow around solids of revolution.
-In addition to the dynamics of gas at high speeds he studied shock and blast waves and introduced the squirmer model.
+Lighthill's early work included two-dimensional aerofoil theory, and supersonic flow around solids of revolution.
+In addition to the dynamics of gas at high speeds, he studied shock and blast waves and introduced the squirmer model.
 He is credited with founding the subject of aeroacoustics, a subject vital to the reduction of noise in jet engines.
 Lighthill's eighth power law states that the acoustic power radiated by a jet engine is proportional to the eighth power of the jet speed.
 He also founded non-linear acoustics, and showed that the same non-linear differential equations could model both flood waves in rivers and traffic flow in highways.